Regular Logical Mode vs. Light Fun Mode In Social Interactions

 Conversations in general

-'Regular Logical Mode': In-depth, intellectual, curious, stays on one topic, focused on a topic, logical, exploratory, source of information
+'Regular Logical Mode': In-depth, intellectual, curious, stays each topic for a while, focused on a particular subject, logical, exploratory, source of information

 Topics of conversation